 Sell used books

-Don’t close BookScouter just yet.
+To declutter a book quickly, you can just sell it.
 Since there are vendors willing to buy this book, why don’t you sell it to them?
 Choose the most valuable option (mind different shipping options — they differ from vendor to vendor), ship the book, and get your money.

 Donate used books